Privacy Notice and GDPR

 Please read this information before your initial appointment.

 The General Data Protection Regulation (GDPR) is new legislation which came into effect in 2018.
 Under this law you have a right to know what information I collect, how I use it and the circumstances in which it may be shared.

-The personal information you provide to Fearless Counselling will be used for legitimate business interests, that is, to provide you with a professional counselling service.
+The personal information you provide to Fearless Counselling and Coaching will be used for legitimate business interests, that is, to provide you with a professional counselling service.

 Before your initial appointment you will be directed to this page of my website.
 You will be asked to sign that you have seen this privacy notice to confirm that you have received and understood this policy .

 Your Personal Data